pauldellinger/duke-shares-lunch/README.md

 #### Add the randomly generated database:
 - `psql lunches -af sql/random-db.sql`
   - run `./build.sh` again if you want to overwrite it with empty db
-#### Configure the app for your IP address:
-- find your external IP address
-- replace every instance of '35.193.85.182' in xcode project with your IP
-  - in the works: a little script that would do this automatically

 ## Limitations to Current Implementation 12/10
 - Details in last section of milestones/final_report.pdf